Starting Your Start Up Right

 "I really just want to do this myself.
 Do I need to set up a corporation?"

 First, you should protect yourself by establishing a corporate entity.
 This is a step that should be taken very early in the process.
 If you engage in initial activities toward your startup, but have not yet established a corporate entity, you subject yourself and your family to personal liability.
 So do not wait until “later” to set up a company – disputes can arise suddenly and ventures can go awry quickly.
 Your personal wealth and assets will be protected if your first order of business is to establish a corporate entity.
 With the right legal assistance, forming a corporation is neither difficult nor expensive.
 You should consult with a legal professional to determine the correct type of business under which your startup should operate.
 Next, you will want to determine if your idea is protectable.
 Many people are surprised to discover that a mere “idea” is not protectable.
-However, expression of an idea can often be protected trademarks, patents, copyrights or trade secrets …
+However, expressions of ideas can often be protected as trademarks, patents, copyrights or trade secrets …

 "I have the perfect name for my new business and some great ideas.
 How do I protect them?"